 One measure of an effective EMS is recognition of good environmental performance.
-In 2007, the Lab was recognized with eight national or regional environmental awards.
-The Department of Energy awarded the Lab three Pollution Prevention and Environmental Stewardship Accomplishment Awards for EMS, composting, and recycling efforts.
+In 2007, the Lab was recognized with eight environmental awards including three DOE Pollution Prevention and Environmental Stewardship Accomplishment Awards for EMS, composting, and recycling efforts.

 The Lab’s EMS was designed to meet the rigorous requirements of the globally recognized International Organization for Standardization (ISO) 14001 Environmental Management Standard, with additional emphasis on compliance, pollution prevention, and community involvement.
 Annual audits are required to maintain EMS registration, and recertification audits of the entire EMS occur every three years.
 The most recent EMS recertification audit, in June 2012, determined that the Lab remains in conformance with the ISO 14001 Standard.